MeiSign/yii-chartjs/README.md

 Yii Extension for ChartJS library(http://www.chartjs.org/)

-This is a simple extension to use the chartJs library as yii widgets.
+This is a simple wrapper to use the ChartJS charts as yii framework php widgets.

 Installation
 ============